How To Make Deliciously Thick Smoothies

 The trick to making smoothies work as a meal replacement is they have to be able to leave you feeling full for a good while.
 One of the best ways to do this is to make sure your smoothie is thick in consistency.
 Thicker smoothies “stick to your ribs” as they say, and leave you with that satiated feeling.
 And this in turn means you’re less likely to be a naughty snacker.

-In order to make a smoothie thicker, use more frozen fruit and vegetable ingredients, and less liquids.
+You can make thick smoothies by adding more frozen fruit and vegetable ingredients, and less liquids.
 Also cut back on using ice, as it only makes for a more watery smoothie when it melts.
 Finally, consider additives such as xanthan gum or carrageenan, which are excellent thickening and emulsifying agents.

 So which fruit and vegetable ingredients work best?
 And are there other healthy, natural ingredients that are just as capable at making a thick smoothie?
 Let’s take a closer look.
 While we’re at it, we’ll also cover why using the right blender is just as important in getting that perfect consistency.